Our Staff & Leadership

 Cece Rosenman - Junior, Mercer Island High School

-Jasmine Sun - Sophomore, Interlake High School
+Jasmine Sun - Freshman, Interlake High School

-Sam Zagula - Senior, Northwest School
+Sam Zagula - Junior, Northwest School